Composer of the Week: History

 Originally titled This Week's Composer, the series was first broadcast on 2 August 1943 on the BBC Home Service, running from 07:30 to 07:55, Monday to Saturday.
 There were some breaks in the schedule: for instance, Music Diary was used as a replacement from January to March 1945.
-In terms of longevity, it is only surpassed by Desert Island Discs (first heard on 29 January 1942).
 The programme originally had no permanent presenter and was instead presented live by the day's duty continuity announcer.
 As a consequence, there are no recordings of the programme in the BBC archives from before the 1980s.

 In December 1964 it was transferred to the BBC Third Programme, beginning at 09:04 on weekdays.
 The title was quietly changed to Composer of the Week on 18 January 1988.
 From 9 October 1995 Composer of the Week was moved from its long-standing 09:00 slot to 12:00 to make way for a new morning schedule at Radio 3.

 The series has been written and presented by Donald Macleod since 1999.

 Sometimes recordings are made on location with Macleod visiting composers at home – such as the Harrison Birtwistle episodes in October 2019.

 Since May 2023, some weeks have been presented by Kate Molleson.

 Molleson's first week was about György Ligeti.
 A schedule refresh in April 2024 moved the programme from 12:00 to 16:00.